 Tyler Green is the author of Carleton Watkins: Making the West American, which will be published by University of California Press this fall.
 It is my first book.

-Please use the menus above to discover other books in which my work has appeared, information on author appearances related to Watkins, images of art discussed in Watkins, and more.
+Please use the menus above to discover other books in which my work has appeared, information on author appearances related to Watkins, images of the over 450 artworks discussed in Watkins, and more.

 To learn why I wrote Watkins, check out this essay on Medium!

 Praise for Watkins